 The diabetes caused by HNF4A tends to occur in childhood or early adulthood although some people may not be diagnosed until middle or old age.
 There is often an increasing need for treatment as you get older and so most affected individuals will go on to need either tablets or insulin to stop their blood glucose becoming too high.
 It is important to keep blood glucose controlled as (as with other types of diabetes) changes in the HNF4A gene can affect the small blood vessels in the eyes and the kidneys.
 This can be prevented if blood glucose levels are kept well controlled.
 Babies who inherit the HNF4A gene often have a high birth weight (over 4 KG) and may have low blood sugars early in life (neonatal hypoglycaemia) needing treatment.
-Therefore it is important to tell your doctor as soon as you are pregnant if you or your partner have HNF4A as this should alter how the pregnancy is monitored.
-Please click here for more information about HNF4A and pregnancy.
+Therefore it is important to tell your doctor as soon as you are pregnant if you or your partner have a change in the HNF4A gene as this should alter how the pregnancy is monitored.

 It is very likely that a change in the HNF4A gene was also present in one of your parents and would have caused them to have diabetes as well.
 This does not mean that your diabetes will be identical to theirs and there can be considerable variation within the family.
 In particular, just because a parent or other family member has had ill health resulting from their diabetes, this does not mean that you will have a similar problem, particularly if your blood glucose is well controlled.